-A Vietnamese illegal worker, holding a recognisance form, was jailed by Shatin Magistrates' Courts yesterday (February 20).
+A Vietnamese illegal worker, holding a recognisance form, was jailed by Tuen Mun Magistrates' Courts on September 30.

-During an anti-illegal worker operation conducted on January 5, the Immigration Department (ImmD) investigators raided a restaurant in Sheung Wan.
-A Vietnamese female, aged 57, was arrested while working as an odd-job worker.
+During an anti-illegal worker operation conducted on September 28, the Immigration Department (ImmD) investigators raided a restaurant in Kwai Chung.
+A Vietnamese female, aged 43, was arrested while working as an odd-job worker.
 Upon identity checking, she produced for inspection a recognisance form issued by the ImmD, which prohibits her from taking employment.
 Further investigation revealed that she was a non-refoulement claimant.
+An employer suspected of employing the illegal worker was also arrested and the investigation is ongoing.

-The illegal worker was charged at Shatin Magistrates' Courts yesterday with taking employment while being a person in respect of whom a removal order or deportation order was in force.
+The illegal worker was charged at Tuen Mun Magistrates' Courts on September 30 with taking employment while being a person in respect of whom a removal order or deportation order was in force.
 She pleaded guilty to the charge and was sentenced to 15 months' imprisonment.